 Pick learning vocabulary from home for the week

 Integrate these words in your daily figure of speech and written work.
 Words like “curious” and “obstacle” are a good start.
+You can even suggest some funny words to use.
 Your child should utilise them both in a written story.
 For more tips on vocabulary, take a look at these 8 ways to improve your child’s vocabulary.

 Encourage kids to write on various niches

 Your child could author a fictional story, make a shopping list or send a letter to distant family members, insist on handwritten work.
 Transcribing is becoming a lost art.
 Pen pals are a great idea too, draft letters and drop for them to find.

 Take advantage of technology to improve writing skills for kids

 Persuade your child to publish a story online and send email to friends and distant family members.
 Imagine Forest is a great tool for publishing stories online and getting feedback on your child’s stories.
 Let your child benefit from technology as you allow him or her to create their own blogs.

 Let your child observe you writing since this can challenge them